graphcommons/hackathons/_posts/2015-08-21-istanbul-yapisal-gazetecilik-en.md

 ## Topics, Mentors, Data Sources

-Mentors are invited to advise and participate in the modelling of networks on their respective topics.
+Mentors are invited to advise and participate in the modeling of networks on their respective topics.
 They will point to important types of actors in the field, which of their properties is interesting, and the critical relationships between the actor types.

 Data sources could be plain text (news article, report etc.), semi-structured document (HTML table, wiki pages etc.), or full structured data source (APIs, databases etc.).
 While [web scraping](https://en.wikipedia.org/wiki/Web_scraping) could be used for plain and semi-structured content, APIs and databases will be programmatically queried.